KaisenAmin/Dict/README.md

 This is a simple dictionary library implemented in C. The library provides a basic hash table implementation similar to Python dictionaries.

+This library provides a lot of flexibility to manage key-value pairs, including the ability to dynamically insert and retrieve data, as well as basic collision handling and a load factor for performance insights.

 ## Features

 - Insert key-value pairs into the dictionary.